hoffoh/redhat/README.md

 Will scan home directory for case numbers and give a list, you need to select the case to get a list of sos-reports, finally select the number of the report to get data

+### To collect a Ceph/ODF report of general status

     - bash ./PreChecks.sh

 Collect ODF/CEPH data from ODF must-gather, copy paste the absolut path to get data from selected ODF Must gather on the case

-## Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data:
+## Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data when must-gather is failing:

-## Scripts to collect data from Ceph:
+### Scripts to collect data from Ceph:

   Using rook-ceph-operator pod: